michuW93/designPatterns/README.md

 12.**Combinator**: when you want to check if customer is valid eg. isPhoneNumberValid(), isEmailValid() then you can create a class (CustomerValidationService) and method (isValidCustomer()) which contains both methods mentioned above.

 13. **Bridge method**: prevents a `Cartesian product` complexity explosion.
-Example: ThreadScheduler can be preemptive and cooperative, it can also run on windows and linux and we finish with WinPTS, LinuxPTS, WindowsCTS, LinuxCTS
+Example: ThreadScheduler can be preemptive and cooperative, it can also run on windows and linux and we finish with WinPTS, LinuxPTS, WindowsCTS, LinuxCTS or we have Shape(Circle, Square) and Rendering(Vector, Raster) so to not finish with CircleVector, CircleRaster, SquareVector, SquareRaster